mikeant42/ProjAlpha/README.md

 - replace the NetworkedComponent class with IDComponent
 - write more gc friendly code

+Create "shadow" projectile on client that is the real server object Create projectile which you see on the screen Interpolate between the position of the server object and the shadow projectile.
+This will introduce client prediction.

 Rewrite packet code oop
 Entity
 - has x,y